gurpreetz/gurpreetz.github.io/experience.md

 ###### Apr 2019 – Dec 2021
 _Senior Staff Software Engineer, AP Firmware_
-* Team Lead for the bring up of the 6GHz Wireless Access Points([AP45](https://www.juniper.net/us/en/products/access-points/ap45-access-point.html) & [AP34](https://www.juniper.net/us/en/products/access-points/ap34-access-point.html))
+* Team Lead for the bring up of the ([AP45](https://www.juniper.net/us/en/products/access-points/ap45-access-point.html) & [AP34](https://www.juniper.net/us/en/products/access-points/ap34-access-point.html))
 * Cloud driven Access Point Upgrades
   * Systemic improvements to all Cloud to AP upgrades
   * Productized Peer to Peer AP upgrades
     * Successfully upgraded over 5000 APs at a site using a single seed
 * Architect for AP FIPS Development
   * Designed, Implemented and Verified a FIPS (140-2) [Certified](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/3901) Access Point
   * Firmware improvements to allow for crypto and firmware self validation on demand as well as on system boot